gideon-goddard/aim-take-home/README.md

 - Add new fields or validation to models in `models.py`.
 - Implement new business logic in `operations.py`.
 - Add new CLI menu options or API endpoints as needed.

+## Demo
+The CLI demo mode showcases all major features with realistic data, including:
+- Creating several components (e.g., CPU, RAM, SSD, Power Supply) with initial costs, lead times, and failure rates.
+- Adding inventory items for each component, with varying quantities and states (e.g., available, allocated, defective).
+- Creating hardware revisions that require specific quantities of each component.
+- Updating component costs and tracking cost history.
+- Generating inventory and cost history reports.
+- Verifying if hardware revision requirements are met by current inventory.
+- Tracking and reporting component lead times (e.g., CPUs with 7-day lead time, SSDs with 3-day lead time).
+- Recording and analyzing component failure rates (e.g., RAM with 0.5% failure rate, Power Supply with 1% failure rate).
+- Validating inventory allocation for hardware revisions (e.g., checking if enough CPUs and RAM are available for a new server build).

+**Demo steps:**
+1. Add components: CPU, RAM, SSD, Power Supply (with costs, lead times, failure rates).
+2. Add inventory: 10 CPUs (available), 20 RAM (available), 5 SSDs (allocated), 2 Power Supplies (defective).
+3. Create hardware revision: 'Server v1' (requires 2 CPUs, 4 RAM, 1 SSD, 1 Power Supply).
+4. Update CPU cost twice to demonstrate cost history.
+5. Generate and display inventory and cost history reports.
+6. Verify if 'Server v1' can be built from current inventory.
+7. Update and report lead times for all components.
+8. Record and analyze failure rates for all components.
+9. Validate allocation for 'Server v1' (should fail if not enough available inventory).

+Run `python main.py` and select the demo option to see animated output demonstrating these realistic scenarios and all system capabilities.